 Identity proofing is the process by which an IdP operator or its Registration Authority (RA) correctly associates a particular physical person with an existing identity information record in the IdP operator's Identity Management System (IdMS) repository or directory, or gains the personal information required to create a new record for that physical person.
 If the IdP operator is part of a larger organization then identity Subjects that are associated with that organization (e.g., employees and/or students), may have undergone the required identity proofing during the process of bringing each person into the larger organization.
-However, if the IdP operator is an independent provider of identity services, then the Subject must provide one or more authoritative documents, which should be verified by the IdP operator, in order to ensure a reliable repository or directory record association or to initiate a new, unique record for that Subject.
+However, if the IdP operator is an independent provider of identity services, then the Subject will be asked to provide one or more authoritative documents in order to ensure a reliable repository or directory record association or to initiate a new, unique record for that Subject.